adamwatters/tiny_library/README.md

 # Tiny Library

+##TODO
+use link with filter parameter to browse books by category

 This is library catalouge application built for The Heartwood School, but potentially useful for other small libraries.

 ## Getting started